shitcoinsherpa/Freycoin/contrib/guix/README.md

 ## Building

-*The author highly recommends at least reading over the [common usage patterns and examples](#common-guix-build-invocation-patterns-and-examples) section below before starting a build.
+*It is recommended to read over the [common usage patterns and examples](#common-guix-build-invocation-patterns-and-examples) section below before starting a build.
 For a full list of customization options, see the [recognized environment variables][env-vars-list] section.*

-To build Bitcoin Core reproducibly with all default options, invoke the following from the top of a clean repository:
+To build Riecoin Core reproducibly with all default options, invoke the following from the top of a clean repository:

 ```sh